Denali: Climbing history

-Following the expedition, Tom Lloyd returned to Fairbanks, while the three others remained in Kantishna to mine.
+After the expedition, Tom Lloyd returned to Fairbanks, while the three others remained in Kantishna to mine.
 In Lloyd's recounting, all four men made it to the top of not only the north peak, but the higher south peak as well.
 When the remaining three men returned to town with conflicting accounts, the entire expedition's legitimacy was questioned.
 Several years later, another climbing group would claim to have seen the spruce pole in the distance, supporting their north peak claim.
 However, some continue to doubt they reached the summit.
 Outside of the single later climbing group, who were friendly with some of the Sourdough expedition men, no other group would ever see it.
 Jon Waterman, author of the book Chasing Denali, which explored the controversy, outlined several reasons to doubt the claim: There was never any photographic evidence.
 The four men climbed during the winter season, known for much more difficult conditions, along a route that has never been fully replicated.
 They were inexperienced climbers, ascending without any of the usual safety gear or any care for altitude sickness.
 They claimed to have ascended from 11,000 ft to the top in less than 18 hours, unheard of at a time when siege-style alpinism was the norm.
 Yet Waterman says "these guys were men of the trail.
 They didn't care what anybody thought.
 They were just tough SOBs."
 He noted that the men were largely unlettered and that some of the ensuing doubt was related to their lack of sophistication in dealing with the press and the contemporary climbing establishment.

 In 1912, the Parker-Browne expedition nearly reached the summit, turning back within just a few hundred yards/meters of it due to harsh weather.
 On July 7, the day after their descent, a 7.4-magnitude earthquake shattered the glacier they had ascended.